Andrea-1704/Traveling_Salesman_Problem/README.md

 I also tried considering "random solution" (also combined with the greedy ones), but this did not improve the results, so I decided to avoid it.

 ### EA approach
-I tried all the possible EA approach and selected the __hyper modern approach__ because provided better results.
+I tried all the possibles EA approach and selected the __hyper modern approach__ because provided better results.

 ### Parameter selection
-Since, sometimes the algorithm did not reach the best solution (sometimes also after high value for the generations), the idea was to change the number of iteration of the code according to the problem size: in some dataset is better to continue running the same instance for a bigger number of generation.
+Since, sometimes the algorithm did not reach the best solution in a limited amount of time (sometimes also after high values for the generations number), the idea was to change the number of generations according to the problem size: in some dataset is better to continue running the same instance for a bigger number of generations.
 In others, instead, is better to execute more than once different instances of the same algorithm to reach to an optimum solution (as an improvement would be better to do it in parallel using threads).

 ## Results (EA)